 Merge

-This method is used to insert a new row or update an existing row from the table.
-This operation only works like UPSERT, it does not do any deletion.
+This method inserts a new row or updates an existing row in the table.
+It operates as an UPSERT and does not perform any deletion.

 Code Snippets